vagetablechicken/openmldb-compose/README.md

 You can see taxis_out has data, just 2 rows(in test, we just write vendor_id=1 to taxis_out).

 And Hive can read them too, EXTERNAL_TABLE with table_type ICEBERG.
-But before Hive read, Spark should `ALTER TABLE hive_prod.nyc.taxis SET TBLPROPERTIES ('engine.hive.enabled'='true');`, ref <https://github.com/apache/iceberg/issues/1883>.(don't why no effect if set in Hive, should use Spark to set)
+But before Hive read, Spark should `ALTER TABLE hive_prod.nyc.taxis SET TBLPROPERTIES ('engine.hive.enabled'='true');`, ref <https://github.com/apache/iceberg/issues/1883>.(I don't know why no effect if set in Hive, should use Spark to set)

-### Hadoop Catalog
+#### Hadoop Catalog

 test/ice_hadoop.ini, hadoop catalog dir is `hdfs://namenode:9000/user/iceberg/hadoop/`.